jpsaha/MOTP/_pages/Homepage.md

 {% tab stagesD INMOTC %}

 ##### INMOTC (Indian National Mathematical Olympiad Training Camp)
-- The schedule of the INMO Training Camps, prior to INMO 2025, may be found at [this link](https://olympiads.hbcse.tifr.res.in/rmo-2024-results/).
+- The schedule of the INMO Training Camps, to be held prior to INMO 2025, may be found at [this link](https://olympiads.hbcse.tifr.res.in/rmo-2024-results/).

 {% endtab %}